tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 ------------------

-The *Notebook Dashboard* is the component which is shown first when the launching :ref:`notebook_app`.
+The *Notebook Dashboard* is the component which is shown first when launching :ref:`notebook_app`.
 The *Notebook Dashboard* is mainly used to open :ref:`notebook documents <notebook_document>`, and to manage the running :ref:`kernels <kernel>` (visualize and shutdown).